jgonzaga35/Dungeon-Aurora/assumptions.md

 - One treasure is the price to bribe a mercenary

 ## Assassins
-- Assassins just deal more damage by simply having more health than assassins.
+- Assassins just deal more damage by simply having more health than assassins (3x more).
 - There is a 25% chance for a assassin to spawn in the place of a mercenary.

 ## Battles